How to Create a Rain Garden

 - Mix organic matter into the soil within the rain garden by spreading 2 to 4 inches of compost over the area and mixing the organic matter in with the existing soil.

 - If your soil is acidic (has a low pH), lime should be added to neutralize the pH of the soil.
 The Gwinnett County Extension Service will test a sample of your soil for a small fee.
-Click here to visit their website or call 678.377.4010.
+Visit their website or call 678.377.4010.

 - For soils with high clay content, it may be beneficial to remove about 1-2 feet of the soil and replace it with a more porous "rain garden soil."
 A soil mix suitable for rain gardens is a mix of 50-60 percent sand, 20-30 percent topsoil, and 20-30 percent compost.
 The clay content in the rain garden soil replacement mix should be no more than 10 percent.

-- Plant drought tolerant, wet tolerant, hardy plants.
+Plant drought tolerant, wet tolerant, hardy plants.
 A mix of ornamental grasses, shrubs and self-seeding perennials are good choices.
-For more information on suitable plants for our area, please visit the Gwinnett County Extension Service website by clicking here.
+For more information on suitable plants for our area, please visit the Gwinnett County Extension Service website.